3.1 – Are you a trader or investor, or both?

 As discussed earlier, business income has no fixed tax rate, you are required to add the non-speculative business income to all your other income, and pay taxes according to the slab applicable to you.

-You would be wondering why trading equity intraday is considered ‘speculative’ but trading F&O is considered ‘non-speculative’?
+You might wonder why trading equity intraday is considered ‘speculative,’ but trading F&O is considered ‘non-speculative.’

-When trading intraday there is no intention of taking delivery, and hence it is considered a speculative business.
-F&O is defined as non-speculative by the government, maybe as they can be used for hedging and also for taking/giving delivery of the underlying contract (even though currently equity and currency derivatives in India are all cash-settled, but by definition, they give rise to giving/taking delivery.
-Certain commodity F&O contracts like gold have delivery options to it).
+When trading intraday, there is no intention of taking delivery, and hence, it is considered a speculative business.
+F&O is defined as non-speculative by the government, maybe because it can be used for hedging and also for taking/giving delivery of the underlying contract.

 3.2 – Pros and cons of declaring trading as a business income